Why doesn’t email just work?

 - Is your contact’s email address suppressed?

-If everything looks correct but you have no evidence of delivery or bounce, consider that the email could still be pending.
+If everything looks correct but you have no evidence of a delivery or bounce, consider that the email could still be pending.
 There’s a lot going on behind the scenes so it’s appropriate to have a different set of expectations for marketing email vs single person-to-person email.
 Most marketing automation systems have to process huge volumes of email, which can take some time, especially during peak hours.
-Even if the sending server attempts to send immediately, the recipient servers have their own rate limits and outages, so for various reasons some emails can be delayed for up to a few days.
+Even if the sending server attempts to send immediately, the recipient servers have their own rate limits and outages, so for various reasons some email can be delayed for up to a few days.

 Was the email delivered to the recipient’s email server?